wevm/ox/site/pages/guides/ecdsa.md

 ### Serializing

 You may need to serialize a Public Key into Hex or Bytes format for specific use cases.
-You can do this using the [`PublicKey.serialize`](/api/PublicKey/serialize) function:
+You can do this using the [`PublicKey.toHex`](/api/PublicKey/toHex) or [`PublicKey.toBytes`](/api/PublicKey/toBytes) functions:

 ```ts twoslash
 import { PublicKey } from 'ox'